-Opening a medspa can be a cost-effective way for nurse practitioners to use their skills in a business endeavor.
-Care should be taken when planning such a business, especially when it comes to state scope of practice, supervision, and training requirements.
-Not surprisingly, many non-medical businessmen and healthcare professionals see an opportunity in medical spa ownership, but aren't sure how to proceed.
-The fact of the matter is that in most U.S.
+Opening a medspa can be an attractive and cost-effective way for nurse practitioners to use their skills in a business venture.
+Careful consideration should be taken when planning such an endeavor, particularly when it comes to state scope of practice, supervision, and training requirements.
+Many non-medical businessmen and healthcare professionals recognize the potential of medical spa ownership, but are uncertain of how to proceed.
+The truth is that in most U.

-Similar guidelines may exist for nursing professionals who delegate nurses or estheticians in the MedSpa environment.A number of enterprising nurse practitioners are taking the MedSpa route, opening practices that attend cosmetic procedures.
+Similar guidelines may exist for nursing professionals who delegate nurses or estheticians in the MedSpa environment.A number of enterprising nurse practitioners are taking the MedSpa route, opening practices that offer cosmetic procedures.